-In fact, EFSEC needs to complete significantly more groundwork before it can consider certifying any large-scale clean energy project in the state.
+In fact, EFSEC has the potential to be the nation's go-to clean energy requirements model.
+Before this is possible, more groundwork needs to be completed before it can consider certifying any large-scale clean energy project in the state.
 I base this conclusion on reading RCW 80.50.
-Until this groundwork is complete, we should go beyond Klickitat County's moratorium and get an injunction against all large-scale clean energy projects in the state.
+Until this groundwork is complete, we should pause all large-scale clean energy projects in WA state.

-Regional clean energy generation is soon-to-be urgently needed, as the Pacific Northwest population steadily increases, agricultural demand increases, and the need for electric vehicle (EV) battery charging is increasing rapidly--all this is increasing regional power demands, while potentially, in the foreseeable future, overloading the power grid.
+Regional clean energy generation is soon-to-be urgently needed, as the Pacific Northwest population steadily increases, agricultural demand increases, and the need for electric vehicle (EV) battery charging is already increasing rapidly--all this is increasing regional power demands, exacerbated by the coming 2023 El Nino, amplified by climate change, and more drought in a few years hence.
+Combined, potentially, this will likely overload the existing power grid.
 And hydroelectric clean-energy generation is already at capacity, forcing out of state power purchases.